aws-solutions/mlops-workload-orchestrator/README.md

 trained models, configure the orchestration of the pipeline, trigger the start of the deployment process, move models through different stages of deployment, and monitor the successes and failures of the operations.

 You can use batch and real-time data inferences to configure the pipeline for your business context.
+You can also provision multiple model monitor pipelines to periodically monitor the quality of deployed Amazon SageMaker's ML models.
 This solution increases your team’s agility and efficiency by allowing them to repeat successful processes at scale.

-***
+---

 ## Architecture

 The AWS CloudFormation template deploys a Pipeline Provisioning framework that provisions a machine learning pipeline (Bring Your Own Model for SageMaker).
 The template includes the AWS Lambda functions and AWS Identity and Access Management